vippsas/vipps-checkout/vipps-checkout-api.md

 ## Transaction operations (Capture, Cancel, Refund, Details)

-Vipps Checkout should be considered an extension of existing other Vipps commerce functionality.
+*Checkout* should be considered an extension of our other commerce functionality (e.g., [ePayment](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/)).

 This means that transaction operations other than payment initiation, which is handled by [Checkout](vipps-checkout-api-checklist.md), should be done on the [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api).
-Use the same credentials as the ones you use with Checkout.
+Use the same credentials for ePayment and Checkout.
 See the [ePayment guidelines](https://developer.vippsmobilepay.com/docs/APIs/epayment-api) for the integration.

 **Please note:** That the [eCom API](https://developer.vippsmobilepay.com/docs/APIs/ecom-api) should not be used, as it lacks full support for card transactions.

-### Vipps Checkout only supports Reserve/Capture
+### Checkout only supports Reserve/Capture

 When you initiate a payment, it will be *reserved* until you capture it.
 The *capture* can be done a few seconds later, or several days later.

 _Reserved* means that the customer has approved the payment.
 The funds remain in the customer's account, but are not available for use. *Capture* means that the funds are moved from the customer's account to the merchant's account.
 See [Common topics: Reserve and capture](https://developer.vippsmobilepay.com/docs/common-topics/reserve-and-capture) for more information.

-**Please note:** *Direct Capture*, where a transaction is automatically captured upon reservation, *is not* supported in Vipps Checkout, and transactions will fail.
+**Please note:** *Direct Capture*, where a transaction is automatically captured upon reservation, *is not* supported in *Checkout*, and transactions will fail.

-## Vipps side Transaction information
+## Transaction information

-It is possible to get the Vipps `transactionId` value of a transaction.
+It is possible to get the `transactionId` value of a transaction.
 This can be used, for example, to utilize [Order Management API: Vipps-assisted content monitoring](https://developer.vippsmobilepay.com/docs/APIs/order-management-api/vipps-order-management-api#vipps-assisted-content-monitoring) or to support account procedures.

 ### Recommended integration (currently in pilot mode)